The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Spain and Portugal: Virginia Irurita of Made for Spain & Portugal.

 On the Costa del Sol, Finca Cortesín is one of the country’s five best properties.
 The rooms are huge, the spa is exceptional, and the golf course has won several awards.
 On a clear day, you can see to Africa.
 Though the hotel itself isn’t on the water, guests have access to a beach club about a mile away (shuttles run regularly)—or you can just stay put and opt for a dip in one of three pools.

 Best bang-for-your-buck hotels

 Staying at La Bobadilla Hotel is like being invited to a wealthy friend’s country estate (one that just happens to be conveniently located between Cordoba, Granada, and Seville).
 A whitewashed Mediterranean villa set among olive groves, the hotel has a spa and a gastronomic restaurant, as well as horses and bikes for exploring the extensive grounds—and yet, the room rates are very reasonable.
-Of La Bobadilla’s entry-level accommodations, number 47 is my favorite, as it has beautiful Moorish woodwork in the ceiling.
+Of La Bobadilla’s entry-level accommodations, number 47 is a prime pick for the beautiful Moorish woodwork in the ceiling.

 Instead of seeing Córdoba on a day trip from Seville, overnight at the incomparable Palacio del Bailio, set inside a 16th-century palace in the heart of this ancient city.
 Here you’re surrounded by both historical sights and modern comforts; witness the Roman ruins that have been unearthed beneath the main patio, viewable through a glass floor.
-(All of our clients are taken on a private tour of the basement to see the ruins up close.)
-The spacious El Quijote suite has original 17th-century frescoes, but room number 21 is my favorite for the decadent tub in the middle of the bathroom, and the big window that opens up onto a garden.
+(All of Virginia’s travelers are taken on a private tour of the basement to see the ruins up close.)
+The spacious El Quijote suite has original 17th-century frescoes; room number 21 also has a decadent tub in the middle of the bathroom, and a big window that opens up onto a garden.

 Restaurants the locals love